 Etosha Pan halophytics

-The Etosha Pan Halophytics ecoregion is the relict landform of an expansive, inland Pliocene lake.
-Today, the Etosha Pan is an arid, saline desert.
-Normally, the intensively cracked, whitish clay is split into hexagonal salt-encrusted fragments, and wildlife is sustained only by scattered freshwater springs, which manifest as watering holes.
+The Etosha Pan Halophytics ecoregion is the relict landform of a prehistoric expansive, inland Pliocene lake.
+Today, the Etosha Pan is mostly an arid, saline desert.
+Typically, the intensively cracked, whitish clay is split into hexagonal salt-encrusted fragments, and wildlife is sustained only by scattered freshwater springs, which manifest as watering holes.
 These springs attract a diverse array of large mammals, especially during the dry season, making Etosha Pan a popular tourist destination.
-In unusually wet years, when the Ekuma, Oshigambo and Omuramba Ovambo Rivers receive sufficient rainfall, the pan is temporarily ttransformed into a shallow lake.
+In unusually wet years, when the Ekuma, Oshigambo and Omuramba Ovambo Rivers receive sufficient rainfall, the pan is temporarily transformed into a shallow lake.

 Meteorology and hydrology